LysanderT/Nand2Tetris/README.md

 > A simple Computer with a CPU (ALU, registers), a Memory (RAM, SCREEN, KEYBOARD), and a ROM (instruction memory) that can run Hack Machine Language.

 - The computer process a fetch-decode-execute cycle and can handle I/O operations.
+- No pipelining, no cache, no virtual memory since this is not a architecture course.
 - implemented using HDL. (score: 100/100)

 ### 0x06